 I’m also very impressed when someone can come up with creatures that aren’t like humans.
 Thanks for commenting!

-BIG BAD WOLF submits "What Happens at the Barracks; Stays" and writes: Sometimes, the Horror goes; "Oh my!"
+BIG BAD WOLF Is Thankful submits "What Happens at the Barracks; Stays" and writes: Sometimes, the Horror goes; "Oh my!"

 Well, I hope the scary monster pictures in my last NL made you say, “Oh my!”